wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

    gen_data['cacusproblem'] = [
     'and steal from the locals in total impunity', 'because they are favored by a god',
-    'and are rumoured to hide a runaway noble',
+    'and are rumored to hide a runaway noble',
     'to prepare for a big competition',
     'because of their silver tongue',
     'and whose land is considered neutral',